 Recently I spent the day watching remarkable people give remarkable presentations at TEDx Brighton.
 I always make time for events like this because I love exposing myself to new ideas, they make a huge difference to my life and business, and I always come away from them enlightened and full of inspiration.
 And this one was no different.

 Although I’ve written about how to say no to those negative saboteurs called naysayers, what I haven’t done is give you examples of the things they might say to you so you know what to say no to.
 Whether you’re on the receiving end of a negative comment or the one thinking them yourself, it definitely helps to have a good response ready.

-Although you may really want to set up your own Virtual Assistant business, I’m sure you’ll agree that stepping into the unknown can be really scary.
-Because I think that being a freelancer is marvellous and will change your life in so many fantastic ways, I asked members of my VA Handbookers Facebook group what the best thing about being a Virtual Assistant was.
+Although you may really want to set up your own VA business, stepping into the unknown can be quite scary.
+Because I know that going freelance will change your life in so many fantastic ways, I asked members of my VA Handbookers Facebook group what the best thing about being a Virtual Assistant was.
 This is what they said:

-I’m always banging on about how life is way too short to not follow your dreams.
-It’s a big thing of mine and I’m sure you’ve heard me say a billion times how important it is not to sleepwalk through life and not do anything with it.
-But just in case you want to know what happens to people who do take action and who do take practical steps towards getting what they want, this post is for you.
+I’m sure you’ve heard me say a billion times how important it is not to sleepwalk through life and fail to do anything with it.
+We only get one so it’s important to own it.
+But just in case you want to know what happens to those who do take action and practical steps towards creating the life they want, this post is for you.

-I’ve been a freelancer for a while now, people are constantly emailing me their questions and worries about becoming a Virtual Assistant, and my trainees also admit their fears about working for themselves.
-But although I reckon I’ve now heard pretty much every mindset stumbling block under the sun, I’ve still not found one reason why someone shouldn’t set up their own business.
-Here are the main worries I hear and why they shouldn’t hold you back.
+People often email me their questions and concerns about becoming a Virtual Assistant and, although I reckon I’ve now heard pretty much every mindset stumbling block under the sun, I’ve still not found one reason why someone shouldn’t set up their own business.
+Here are your biggest fears and why they shouldn’t hold you back.